Hong Kong airport protesters retreat, but city in turmoil

 Manan VATSYAYANA, AFP

-The unrest, which has seen millions of people take to Hong Kong's streets, was sparked by opposition to a planned law that would have allowed extraditions to mainland China.
+The people power movement, which has seen millions take to Hong Kong's streets, was sparked by opposition to a planned law that would have allowed extraditions to mainland China.

 - Suspicion, violence -